 One of the best ways to get started as a published writer is to have one’s poems and short stories included in periodicals and anthologies.
 Pikes Peak Writers’ anthologies highlight our members’ work to help them do just that.
-You can find Fresh Starts and Dream, our first and second anthologies, wherever books are sold.
+You can find Fresh Starts, Dream, and Journeys into Possibility, wherever books are sold.

 They are manifold – resolving subliminal mysteries and creating chaos.

 Some are lucid, cyclical, and idealistic.
 They spawn yearning for our past – and foretell our futures.